comicrelief/omnipay-worldpay-cg-hosted/README.md

 changes implemented please see the [CHANGELOG](./CHANGELOG.md)

 [Omnipay](https://github.com/omnipay/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.6+.
 This package implements WorldPay XML Corporate Gateway Hosted support for Omnipay.
+This implementation has been guided by the [documentation available on WorldPay](http://support.worldpay.com/support/kb/gg/corporate-gateway-guide/content/home.htm)

 ## Installation